douglas-gibbons/otto/src/assets/docs/tasmota-pow2.md

 First configure ʘttʘ to access your MQTT broker.
 Enter your settings on the [configuration page](https://otto.zenly.xyz/identity).
 The settings will be saved in your browser's local storage.

 The "Discovery Prefix" box is the first part of the configuration message topic that you'll use.
-It can be whatever you choose, but for this example, set it to "otto".
+It's what ʘttʘ uses to find it's configuration messages.
+In this case; we're set it to "ʘttʘ".

 Press "Connect" and make sure that you can connect to your MQTT broker.

 #### Device Configuration Messages

-Now that you're connected to your broker, we need to publish some messages to let ʘttʘ discover your device.
+Now that you're connected to your broker, publish some messages to let ʘttʘ discover your device.
 The [publish screen](https://otto.zenly.xyz/publish) in ʘttʘ can be used for this.

-Publish the following messages __making sure that you enable "retain" to store the messages__.
+Publish the following messages making sure that you __enable "retain"__ to store the messages.

 This message tells ʘttʘ that you have a switch, that can be controlled by the topic "cmnd/charger/POWER".
 Note, that your state and command topics in the configuration will be different if you did not name your device "charger".
 You can see messages published in the console window of your device to check.

-* Topic: otto/switch/charger/config
+* Topic: `otto/switch/charger/config`
 * Payload:

 ```